Updated

 - prohibit the sale of semi-automatic rifles to anyone under 21.7

-Note that this prohibition on sales would even apply if the buyer had a valid hunting license.
+Note that this prohibition on sales applies even if you have a valid hunting license.

 2. Are there legal defenses?